 You can place this information anywhere on Curio’s freeform idea spaces.
-Or use Curio’s integrated mind maps, lists, tables, index cards, albums, pinboards, and stacks to organize your data into powerful collections.
+Or use Curio’s integrated mind maps, lists, tables, index cards, albums, pinboards, and Kanban-style stacks to organize your data into powerful collections.

 Anything placed into Curio can be associated with meta data such as tags, flags, checkboxes, priorities, ratings, resources, and start/due dates and durations for easy searching and task management.

 We invite you to join the thousands of customers around the world who use Curio for information gathering, brainstorming, and creative exploration.

 What will you do with Curio?

-Discounted upgrade licenses are available to current Curio customers who have previously purchased a license key from the Zengobi store.
+Discounted upgrade licenses are available to current Curio customers who have previously purchased a license key from the Zengobi web store.
 (Lost it?)

 ▾ Never mind, please dismiss the academic questions.

 indicates a feature only in Professional indicates a feature only in Standard

 Curio's new integrated journalling feature allows you to log meetings, make class notes, keep a journal or diary, and much more!
 All neatly organized, sorted, and managed by Curio with automatic year and month groupings.